Champions League oficial Resultados en directo y Fantasy

 Para la mejor experiencia posible, recomendamos usar Chrome, Firefox o Microsoft Edge.

-The 2023 final was in Istanbul, scene of one of the all-time great UEFA Champions League deciders, but was Liverpool's success in 2005 really the best of them all?
+There have been many great UEFA Champions League deciders, but which was the best of them all?

-Since the competition took on its current form in 1992/93, UEFA Champions League finals have showcased the best of the best on the ultimate stage, but which of the 31 games was the best of them all?
+Since the competition took on its current form in 1992/93, UEFA Champions League finals have showcased the best of the best on the ultimate stage, but which of the deciders was the best of the lot?

 Milan 4-0 Barcelona (1994)

-"This is perfection," said Milan boss Fabio Capello after his side completed the most emphatic final win in UEFA Champions League history.
-Johan Cruyff's Barcelona looked like favourites on paper ahead of the decider in Athens but were outplayed on the day, Daniele Massaro striking twice before the interval and Dejan Savićević and Marcel Desailly registering after the break.
+"This is perfection," said Milan boss Fabio Capello after his team completed the most emphatic final win in Champions League history.
+Johan Cruyff's Barcelona looked like favourites on paper going into the Athens decider, but were outplayed on the night – Daniele Massaro striking twice before the interval and Dejan Savićević and Marcel Desailly registering after the break.
 A one-sided encounter, but still quite the spectacle.

 1994 final highlights: Milan 4-0 Barcelona

-Alex Ferguson was not a man given to excessive displays of emotion, but even he was struck dumb after his side struck twice in added time to overturn a 1-0 deficit in Barcelona.
-"I haven't said anything to my players yet," he told reporters at full-time.
+Sir Alex Ferguson was not a man given to excessive displays of emotion, but even he was dumbstruck after his side struck twice in added time to overturn a 1-0 deficit in Barcelona.
+"I haven't said anything to my players yet," he told reporters at full time.
 "I've just hugged and kissed them.
 I've slobbered all over them."
 Substitutes Sheringham and Solskjær did the damage at the Camp Nou in perhaps the greatest late show of all.

 1999 final highlights: Manchester United 2-1 Bayern